Shane (1953)

 The story of Shane alludes to a specific historical background, the Johnson County War of 1892, in which the big ranchers, still believing in free grazing, tried to chase the fast growing number of small farmers limiting their possibilities.
 It’s often seen as a pivotal moment in American history, marking the transition from an anarchic state to a democracy in the making.
 The film never tries to be a history lesson but still director Stevens manages to evoke some of the horror and fear this violent conflict must have provoked among the small farmers, who were constantly under the threat of being killed if they didn’t move to somewhere else.
 Fistfights really seem painful and bloody events here, and Elisha Cook’s backward jump when he’s hit by Wilson’s bullet, was a very daring shot at realism, considering the time of making.
 Actually, Shane is quite violent for a fifties western and the action scenes – two elaborated fistfights and the final shoot-out – are among the best ever filmed.

+I haven't seen Shane as a kid and that might be the reason that it has never been one of my special favorites.
+But there's no denying that it's a wonderful achievement, beautifully filmed and masterfully told.
+It was also very influential.
 With Alan Ladd as the proverbial guardian angel and Jack Palance as the evil incarnate, Shane became the blueprint for numerous westerns about the lone gunman coming to the aid of defenceless people.
 Ladd’s buckskin and Palance’s black gloves (and sadistic smile) became recurring elements within the genre.
 The mud covered streets of the little western town, and Loyal Griggs breathtakingly beautiful (and Oscar winning) cinematography of the Wyoming landscape, were equally important for the way the genre would look like in the future as John Ford’s glorification of Monument Valley.
 And once you’ve heard his name echoing through the valley, you’ll never forget the name of

 “Shane!…”